rpanackal/a2a-sample-app/README.md

 mvn exec:java -Dexec.mainClass="org.example.a2a.client.Application"
 ```

-The client will connect to the server and send a sample message, demonstrating the A2A communication flow.
+The client will connect to the server and send a sample weather query, demonstrating the A2A communication flow.

-The server is expected to respond with a `Task` and rhe client by default asks for non-streaming response.

-To see streaming response, set `IS_STREAMING` to `true` in the client `Application` class.

 ### Expected Behavior

-When running the client, you should see log output showing the client request and agent's response to the sample weather query, demonstrating successful A2A protocol communication between client and server.
-Currently, the HTTP+JSON/REST transport is used for communication.
+When you run the client, you should see log output showing the client request and the agent's response to the sample weather query.
+This demonstrates successful A2A protocol communication between client and server using HTTP+JSON/REST transport.

+By default, the server responds with a `Task` and the client requests a non-streaming response.
+To see streaming responses, set `IS_STREAMING` to `true` in the client `Application` class.

 ## Setting up a Simple A2A Server

 Below is an example of setting up a minimal A2A server with a custom Agent Card and Agent Executor.
+For more comprehensive examples, see the actual implementations in this repository.

 ### 1. Define the Agent Card

-The Agent Card is a JSON representation of an AI agent's identity, capabilities and other metadata.
-The Agent Card is used by other discover the most relevant agents to interact with for solving specific tasks.
+The Agent Card is a JSON representation of an AI agent's identity, capabilities, and other metadata.
+It is used by others to discover the most relevant agents to interact with for solving specific tasks.

-Importantly, it is **purely a placard** and does not have implications on the agent's implementation.
-Agent skills for example may correspond to one or many tools the agent posses, abstracting them away as skills.
-To take it further, a routing agent may list _hotel booking_, _flight booking_ and _car rental_ as skills, but delegate the actual work to specialized agents.
+The Agent Card is **purely a placard** and does not have implications on the agent's actual implementation.
+For example, agent skills may correspond to one or many tools the agent possesses, abstracting them away as high-level capabilities.
+A routing agent could list _hotel booking_, _flight booking_, and _car rental_ as skills while delegating the actual work to specialized agents.

 ```java